skeeto/elfeed/README.md

           (elfeed-time-untagger "2 weeks ago" 'unread))
 ```

-Further enhancement of the search filter is planned for the future.

 ## Status and Roadmap

 I've already got it to a point where it can serve about 90% of my web